semantic-flow/sflo/documentation/task.2025-11-04-shared-logging-and-errorhandling.md

 ## Questions for Review

-1. Should we support additional monitoring providers beyond Sentry (DataDog, New Relic)?
-2. Do we need custom log formats beyond json/pretty/compact?
-3. Should error recovery strategies be pluggable?
+1. Should error recovery strategies be pluggable?
-4. Is the LogContext interface comprehensive enough for all use cases?
-5. Should we include built-in log parsing/analysis utilities?

 ---